tharmigaloganathan/ECE9069-Presentation-2/README.md

 You are also likely to find files in `/tmp` created by "tomcat" that have bash commands in them.

+## How does this impact me?

+Even if you aren't running an F5 BIG-IP device, but have some external link to a javascript library included in your application, your application may also be exposed!
+If the resource happens to be behind a BIG-IP load balancer that is vulnerable, your application can also be exploited.
+More on how to prevent this vulnerability later.
+This highlights the importance of staying on top of cybersecurity news and taking all possible precautions when building your application!

 ## Mitigation